neoforged/.github/primers/1.21.5/index.md

 First, let's start from the base model JSON used between blocks and items.
 These are loaded into an `UnbakedModel` (specifically `BlockModel`) which contains the familiar properties such as gui light and texture slots.
 However, one change is the splitting of the elements from their render settings.
 These elements that hold the render quads are stored in an `UnbakedGeometry`.
 The `UnbakedGeometry` is responsible for baking the model into a `QuadCollection`, which effectively holds the list of `BakedQuad`s to render.
 Currently, vanilla only has the `SimpleUnbakedGeometry`, which holds the familiar list of `BlockElement`s.
 These `UnbakedModel`, once loaded, are then passed to the `ModelDiscovery` for resolving the block state and item models.

 Next we have the `ResolvableModel`s, which is the base of both block state and item models.
 These models essentially function as markers requesting the `UnbakedModel`s that they will be using.
-From there, we have their subtypes `BlockStateModel$Unbaked` for the block state JSON and `ItemModel$Unbaked` for the model referenced in the client item JSON.
+From there, we have their subtypes `BlockStateModel$UnbakedRoot` for the block state JSON and `ItemModel$Unbaked` for the model referenced in the client item JSON.
 Each of these implement `resolveDependencies` in some way to call `ResolvableModel$Resolver#markDependency` with the model location they would like to use.

+> Technically, `BlockStateModel`s are a bit more complex as variants use `BlockStateModel$Unbaked` during loading which are then transformed into an `$UnbakedRoot` during initialization.

 Now that we know what models that should be loaded, they now have to be put into a usable state for baking.
 This is the job of the `ModelDiscovery`, which takes in a `ResolvableModel` and loads the `UnbakedModel`s into a `ResolvedModel` on first reference. `ResolvedModel`s are functionally wrappers around `UnbakedModel`s used to resolve all dependency chains, as the name implies.

 From there, model groups are built for `BlockState`s and the textures are loaded, leading to the final step of actually baking the `BlockStateModel` and the `ItemModel`.
-This is handled through the `bake` methods provided on the `$Unbaked` and the `ModelBakery`.
+This is handled through the `bake` methods provided on the `$UnbakedRoot` (or `$Unbaked`) and the `ModelBakery`.
 In a nutshell, `bake` constructs the list of `BakedQuad`s stored with whatever additional information is desired by the block state or item model itself.
 The `ResolvedModel`s are obtained from the baker, from which the instance methods are called.
 For `BlockStateModel`s, this is resolved via `SimpleModelWrapper#bake`, from which the `ModelState` is obtained from the `Variant` data.
+They stored the baked quads in a `BlockModelPart`.
 For `ItemModel`s, it just consumes the `BakedQuad`s list directly along with information provided by `ModelRenderProperties#fromResolvedModel`.
 This does mean that each `BlockStateModel` and `ItemModel` may contain duplicated (but unique) `BakedQuad`s if the same model is referenced in multiple locations.

 ### Block Generators: The Variant Mutator